Minnesota Addendum

 Under this policy, “family member” means a child, stepchild, adult child, adopted child, foster child, legal ward, child for whom the employee is a legal guardian, spouse, domestic partner, sibling, stepsibling, foster sibling, parent, stepparent, mother-in-law, father-in-law, grandchild, foster grandchild, grandparent, step-grandparent, any other individual related by blood or whose close association with the employee is the equivalent of a family relationship, and one individual annually designated by the employee.

 Employees are entitled to use earned sick and safe time leave as it is accrued.
 Employees may take sick and safe time leave in the same increment of time for which employees are paid, but never in less than 15-minute increments.
-The University of Denver will not require employees to take leave under this policy in more than 4-hour increments.
+University of Denver will not require employees to take leave under this policy in more than 4-hour increments.
 Employees may carry over any earned and unused paid sick and safe time leave year-to-year, up to a total of 80 hours.
-A year for purposes of the employee’s earned sick and safe time accrual is: one year following each anniversary of the employee's first date of employment.
+A year for purposes of the employee’s earned sick and safe time accrual is: one year following each anniversary of the employee's most recent date of employment.

 If the need for paid sick and safe time leave is foreseeable, employees must provide 7 days’ advance notice to the University and make a reasonable effort to schedule the use of sick leave in a manner that does not unduly disrupt the operations of University of Denver.
 If the need for paid sick and safe time leave is unforeseeable, employees must provide notice of the need for the leave as soon as practicable.
 If employees have a serious illness or injury or employees are absent for more than three days, University of Denver may ask them to obtain a medical provider’s release before they are allowed to return to work.